pmayd/python-complete/README.md

 - [Python programming tutorial](https://github.com/Akuli/python-tutorial): This is a concise Python 3 programming tutorial for people who think that reading is boring.
 - [Python-Resources-2019](https://github.com/stephenh67/python-resources-2019): A curated list of Python 3 resources, books, websites, tutorials, code challenges.
 - [Source code for The Quick Python Book, 3rd Edition](https://github.com/nceder/qpbe3e)

+## Exercises

+The exercises are taken from many sources, but here is a list of the most important ones.

+- [Python moersels](https://www.pythonmorsels.com/) by Trey Hunner.
+Sign up for Python Morsels and I'll send you 1 short Python exercise every week.
+After you attempt to work through the exercise, I'll send you a number of solutions to the exercise with explanations of each one.
+You'll study these solutions and attempt to re-solve the problem in more Pythonic ways.
+Great!
+The first 4 Python Morsels exercises are free and you don't need to enter payment information to sign up.
+- [Python Workout](https://www.manning.com/books/python-workout) by Reuven M. Lerner.
+50 Essential Exercises.
+The only way to master a skill is to practice.
+In Python Workout, author Reuven M. Lerner guides you through 50 carefully selected exercises that invite you to flex your programming muscles.